block-core/documentation/docs/extension/installation.md

 can potentially have bugs, [issues](https://github.com/block-core/blockcore-extension/issues) (report by clicking link) and problems.

 1. Download the extension package from [releases](https://github.com/block-core/blockcore-extension/releases).
-Download the `blockcore-extension-*.zip` file to your local computer.
+Download the `blockcore-*.zip` file to your local computer.

 2. Unpack the .zip file to a folder anywhere on your computer.